Friends of City Hall Park’s

 Hadrien Coumans This Land according to Lenape Lenape Center Deputy Director & Co-founder, healer, educator, public speaker. https://lenape.center/about-us https://hadrien.org/

-Skip Blumberg Named Trees Walk, Arbor Day Civic Ceremony, Celebrating CHP Trees Founder 1995, Friends of City Hall Park, producer “Tree Days,” internationally-recognized TV producer, artist, filmmaker. http://www.SkipBlumberg.com
+Skip Blumberg Named Trees Walk, Arbor Day Civic Ceremony, Celebrating CHP Trees Founder 1995, Friends of City Hall Park, producer “Tree Days,” internationally-recognized artist, art & documentary filmmaker, photographer. http://www.SkipBlumberg.com

 Barbara Dahl Celebrating CHP Trees Born in the Northwoods of Minnesota, world traveler & lay climatologist, with a career rooted in agriculture.
 Author & artist, Trees of Carroll Park and Trees of City Hall Park.